josephjo7star/cse15l-lab7-page/markdown.md

 `What about the project or task might factor into your decision one way or another?
 (If nothing would affect your decision, say so and why!):`

 nothing would effect my decision, because even if scp doesn't take as long, just typing the command for scp would be more time-consuming than editing in remote server.
+We are not going to have scp commands in every single computer's command history